 DAVID A. HARDY, COURTESY PPARC / SCIENCE PHOTO LIBRARY DAVID A. HARDY, COURTESY PPARC / SCIENCE PHOTO LIBRARY

 Ulysses probe and Comet Hyakutake.
-Artwork of the Ulysses probe near the tail (white) of the Comet Hyakutake.
-On 1st May 1996 the tail was blown into the probe's path by the wind emanating from the Sun (orange).
-Instruments on board Ulysses showed that the tail, at 570 million kilometres, is the longest ever measured.
-Hyakutake passed close to the Earth in March and April 1996, during which time it was visible to the naked eye.
-Ulysses was launched in 1990 to study the Sun and its solar wind outside the ecliptic plane of the planetary orbits.
+Artwork of the Ulysses probe near the tail (white) of Comet Hyakutake.
+The inner planetary orbits (pink) are also seen.
+Hyakutake's tail was blown into the probe's path by the solar wind on May 1st 1996.
+Measurements showed that the tail, at 570 million kilometres, is the longest ever measured.
+Hyakutake passed close to Earth in March and April 1996, during which time it was visible to the naked eye.
+Ulysses was launched in 1990 to study the Sun and the solar wind outside the ecliptic plane of the planetary orbits.
 It is a joint mission of ESA (European Space Agency) and NASA.

 Model release not required.
 Property release not required.